google-ai-edge/mediapipe/mediapipe/docs/hand_detection_mobile_gpu.md

   }
 }

-# Maps detection label IDs to the corresponding label text.
-The label map is
+# Maps detection label IDs to the corresponding label text ("Palm").
+The label
-# provided in the label_map_path option.
+# map is provided in the label_map_path option.
 node {
   calculator: "DetectionLabelIdToTextCalculator"
   input_stream: "filtered_detections"